-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cronin is shown as a purple triangle. (analysis methodology)
+Cronin is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Cronin sponsored bills primarily in these issue areas:

 Social Welfare (26%) Government Operations and Politics (13%) Armed Forces and National Security (13%) Energy (11%) Crime and Law Enforcement (9%) Education (9%) Transportation and Public Works (9%) Agriculture and Food (9%)